 By Bailey Kalvelage | Director of Mobilization

-Whether you are traveling with World Orphans in 2015 or one of the other thousands of sending organizations, here are a few tips to keep in mind as you prepare to for your short-term mission…
+Whether you are traveling with World Orphans or one of the other thousands of sending organizations, here are a few tips to keep in mind as you prepare to for your short-term mission…

 1. How You Prepare Matters